Saints of the Quirky

 George Kuchar (1942-2011), actor and director.
 Starred in underground classics directed by his brother Mike Kuchar (Sins of the Fleshapoids) and by his protege Curt McDowell (Thundercrack!).
 Directed hundreds of his own low-budget movies like Hold Me While I’m Naked (1966) and Secrets of the Shadow World (1999).
 He taught filmmaking to countless San Francisco Art Institute students between 1971 and 2011.

 British actors Elsa Lanchester and Charles Laughton were married in 1929.
-Laughton won a Best Actor Oscar playing the title role in The Private Life of Henry VII in 1933 and two years later three of his films were nominated for Oscars including Ruggles of Red Gap (see Classic Era).
+Laughton won a Best Actor Oscar playing the title role in The Private Life of Henry VII in 1933 and two years later three of his films were nominated for Oscars including Ruggles of Red Gap (see Classic Era (M-Z)).
 My favorite Laughton movies are Ruggles, James Whales’ The Old Dark House (1932) and David Lean’s Hobson’s Choice (1954).
 Lanchester is known most for playing the Bride in Bride of Frankenstein (1932), wife #4 in Henry VIII (1933), Aunt Queenie in Bell, Book and Candle (1958), Katie Nanna in Mary Poppins (1964), the domineering mom in Willard (1971), and Jessica Marbles in Murder by Death (1976).
 Here they are after receiving US citizenship in 1950.

 Mike Leigh (b.
 1943 ), British director of many excellent films like Abigail’s Party (1977), Another Year (1977), Grown-Ups (1977), High Hopes (1988), Life Is Sweet (1990), Secrets & Lies (1996), and Topsy Turvy (1999).
 He has been nominated for seven Oscars, usually for screenplay.